Haute couture: History

-In France, the term haute couture is protected by law and is defined by the Paris Chamber of Commerce based in Paris.
+The term haute couture is protected by French law and defined by the Paris Chamber of Commerce.
 The Fédération de la Haute Couture et de la Mode is defined as "the regulating commission that determines which fashion houses are eligible to be true haute couture houses".
 Their rules state that only "those companies mentioned on the list drawn up each year by a commission domiciled at the Ministry for Industry are entitled to avail themselves" of the label haute couture.
 The Chambre Syndicale de la Couture Parisienne is an association of Parisian couturiers founded in 1868 as an outgrowth of medieval guilds that regulate its members with regard to counterfeiting of styles, dates of openings for collections, number of models presented, relations with press, questions of law and taxes, and promotional activities.
 Formation of the organisation was brought about by Charles Frederick Worth.
 An affiliated school was organized in 1930 called L'Ecole de la Chambre Syndicale de la Couture.
 The school helps bring new designers to help the "couture" houses that are still present today.
-Since 1975, this organization has worked within the Fédération de la Haute Couture et de la Mode.
+Since 1975, it has operated within the Fédération de la Haute Couture et de la Mode.

 Haute couture fashion models walk the runway during New York Fashion Week.

 In response to the Nazi occupation of Paris, more rigorous criteria for the term haute couture were established in 1945.
 To earn the right to call itself a couture house and to use the term haute couture in its advertising and any other way, members of the Chambre Syndicale de la Haute Couture must follow specific rules: